MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_lin_mod.md

 ##### cube

-logical flag.
+bool flag.
 If True and the first term of the predictor variables is categorical (a factor or an interaction of factors), the regression is performed by applying the Frisch-Waugh-Lovell Theorem, which uses a partitioned inverse to save on computation time and memory.
-See Details section below.

 ##### cube_predictions

-logical flag.
+bool flag.
 If True and cube is True the predicted values are computed and included in the countDF component of the returned value.
 This may be memory intensive.
-See Details section below.

 ##### row_selection